artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/attitude.markdown

 https://www.youtube.com/watch?v=rgDtgyzVZYk

 ---
-Winston Chirchill vs Lady Astor

-- *If you were my husband, I'd give you poison*
-- *If you were my wife, I'd drink it.*

----
 *He is not only dull himself, but he is the cause of dullness in others*
 - Samuel Johnson